19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Learning/Spell Books.md

 A *Spell Book* is created by a caster using [Mythril](../Mythril.md) infused ink.

-*Creating your own Spell Books is mostly flavor, they have limited in-game utility.*
+*Creating your own Spell Books is mostly flavor, they are not too useful for spells you already know.*

 ## Making Spell Books